 The Community Options Waiver (for Older Adults) provides a variety of supportive services in assisted living or at home.
 In addition to individual case management, waiver participants may be approved for any of the following:

-However, these benefits are provided as regular Medicaid benefits and are not under waiver services.
+However, these benefits are provided as regular Medicaid benefits, some of which are Community First Choice benefits, and are not under waiver services.